-Therapeutic Drug and DUI Courts are model courts that target defendants who have been convicted of drug or DUI charges.
+Therapeutic Drug and DUI Courts handle defendants who have been convicted of drug or DUI charges.

-These Courts incorporate increased supervision and monitoring by the Court, Adult Probation Department and treatment
+These Courts incorporate increased supervision and monitoring by the Court, the Adult Probation

 return to top

-Defendants appearing on the Not Guilty Arraignment calendar are from Grand Jury indictments, Justice Courts, Initial Appearance Summons,
+Defendants appearing on the Not Guilty Arraignment calendar are from Grand Jury indictments.

-and Initial Appearance Court.
 Defendants may be in-custody or out of custody.
 During this proceeding, the defendant is notified of the charges against them,

-NGA calendars are heard on Monday, Wednesday and Thursday mornings.
-The average number of defendants appearing on these calendars is eighty (80) to ninety (90).
+NGA calendars are heard on Tuesday, Thursday, and Friday mornings.
+The average number of defendants appearing on each of these calendars is eighty (80) to ninety (90).
 From July 2015 through June 2016, 13,644 defendants appeared on the NGA calendar.

 return to top